tagoras/LinuxShell/README.md

 This project aims to implement a program that acts as a standard linux shell.
 The purpose of the project is to familiarise with the Unix programming interface (especially linux programming), C++ programming and SOLID programming principles.

 This project is my way of stepping into the world of Linux system programming with C++.
 It will get more complicated as I uncover further system programming concepts.
-It also serves as a way to learn operating concepts.
+It also serves as a way to learn operating system concepts.

 # Implemented Commands